-Service ramps are roadways that connect the local roadway network to a limited access highway and are commonly referred to as on and off ramps.
+Service ramps are roadways that connect the local roadway network to a limited access

-The City of Waterbury does not have an

-extensive roadway network near the core of the interchange, which limits options for detours for the mainlines.
+The City of Waterbury does not have an extensive roadway network near the core of the interchange, which limits options for detours for the mainlines.
 Starting north and moving south, Waterbury has four local street crossings of the Naugatuck River.
 These local crossings are: West Main Street, Freight Street, Bank Street, and Washington Avenue.
 The rail line that crosses each of these roadways also restricts the vertical clearance, ranging from 13'-7" to 12'-2".